VoidOne-App/VoidOne/README.md

 - Metadata normalization
 - Provider-aware launching

-The objective is to provide one consistent library without creating another storefront.
+The goal is a unified library — not another storefront.

 ---

 # 🖼️ Metadata Engine

-A future metadata system may provide:
+Future versions may introduce a richer metadata layer.

+Potential data:

 - Cover artwork
 - Hero banners